tinkledoomhammer/some-notes/stackedit/Notes/CPP/cplusplus.com tutorial notes.md

 	* Conversion from signed to unsigned values gives a 2's compliment
 		* i.e. -1 => maximum allowed value, etc
 * Conversion from /to bool considers `false` to be equivalent to `0` and `nullptr`
+* Conversions from float truncate.
+If the value is outside of  the range for the int, then the result is undefined behavior
+* Other numerical conversions are valid but the value is implementation-specific
+*
 ```c++
 // implicit conversion of classes:
 #include <iostream>